 - Hold the camera steady; use a tripod, monopod, or your surroundings to keep the camera from shaking.
 Camera shake will result in blurry pictures.

 I hope you were able to fix any problem with your smartphone camera.
-If you hesitate about a solution please consult an expert.
-They are qualified to resolve any issues including hardware-related ones.
+However, if you hesitate about a solution, please consult an expert.
+They are qualified to resolve any issues, including hardware-related ones.